- 1 tablespoon freshly grated ginger

 - 1 1/2 cups all-purpose flour, plus more as needed

-- 2 teaspoons canola oil, plus 6 cups for frying
+- 1 tablespoon canola oil, plus 6 cups for frying, divided

-- 1 large head cauliflower, stem removed, broken into bite-size pieces, washed and thoroughly dried
+- 1 large head cauliflower, stemmed, broken into bite-size pieces, washed and thoroughly dried

 - 1 tablespoon smoked paprika

-Gather the cauliflower in a medium-size bowl and use a small strainer to sprinkle it with an even layer of the paprika.
-Toss to blend.
+Put the cauliflower in a medium-size bowl and use a small strainer to sprinkle it with an even layer of the paprika.
+Toss to coat.

-In a large pot, heat the remaining 6 cups oil to 375 degrees F.
+In a large pot, over medium heat, add the remaining 6 cups of canola oil and heat to 350 degrees F.

 Test 1 piece of cauliflower to check for seasoning.
-Drain the excess batter and lower the cauliflower into the oil.
+Drain the excess batter and lower the cauliflower bite into the oil.
 It should bubble slightly and the cauliflower should gradually rise to the surface.
 Fry until golden brown on all sides and transfer the piece to a kitchen towel.
 Season with salt and, when cool enough, taste.
 Season the remaining uncooked cauliflower with salt, if desired, prior to dredging in the batter.
 Fry the cauliflower in small batches and drain on the prepared baking sheet.
 Season with salt, if desired, and transfer to a serving bowl.
 Garnish with the Cilantro-Ginger Sauce and serve immediately.